Yuriy Rybchynskyi

-Yuriy Yevhenovych Rybchynskyi (Ю́рій Євге́нович Рибчи́нський; born 22 May 1945) is a Ukrainian poet, songwriter and playwright who is a recipient of both the title Hero of Ukraine and People's Artist of Ukraine.
+Yuriy Yevhenovych Rybchynskyi (Юрій Євгенович Рибчинський; born 22 May 1945) is a Ukrainian poet, songwriter and playwright who is a recipient of both the title Hero of Ukraine and People's Artist of Ukraine.
 He was among the pioneers of contemporary Ukrainian pop music.
 Between 1998 and 2000, Rybchynskyi served as a cultural advisor to the President of Ukraine.

 Early life and education

 Born on 22 May 1945, in the neighbourhood of Podil in Kyiv, Rybchynskyi attended an art school and enjoyed drawing as a youngster.
 In addition, he participated in athletics, leaping with a pole for eleven years starting from 1958.
 In the 1960s, Rybchynskyi began to take a serious interest in poetry.
 During the Khrushchev Thaw, all forms of art, including literature, were actively developing and society was experiencing a spiritual uplift.
 Unexpectedly, after the eighth grade, he began to write poems.

 Rybchynskyi stated that he was incredibly lucky to have Les Taniuk as his first poetry teacher, however he is unsure of how his artistic life would have transpired.
 He was given his first collection of innocent childhood poetry.
 His writings first appeared in Ukrainian newspapers in Kyiv when he was a ninth grade student.
 Despite his young age, Rybchynskyi already knew at that time that he would major in philology.
 He enrolled at Taras Shevchenko National University of Kyiv in 1962.